 As long as these noises are infrequent and come and go quickly, you shouldn’t have to worry too much about.
-If you’re worried about any of the noises you’re hearing, no matter how small or infrequent, book a FREE visual inspection at a garage near you to receive peace of mind about the quality of your brakes.
-If no faults are found, there’s nothing to pay!
+If you’re worried about any of the noises you’re hearing, no matter how small or infrequent, book a repair with a garage near you to receive peace of mind about the quality of your brakes.

 Book online today!